-- Cannock Chase SAC - Chartley Moss SAC (under the West Midlands Meres and Mosses SAC) - Pasturefields Salt Marsh SAC - 12.35 Within Stafford Borough there are the following Ramsar sites, which are a World designation: - Cop Mere (under Midland Meres and Mosses Phase II Ramsar designation) - Aqualate Mere (under Midland Meres and Mosses Phase II Ramsar designation)
+- Cannock Chase SAC - Chartley Moss SAC (under the West Midlands Meres and Mosses SAC) - Pasturefields Salt Marsh SAC - 12.35 Within Stafford Borough there are the following Ramsar sites, which are a World designation: - Cop Mere (under Midland Meres and Mosses Phase II Ramsar designation)

-12.36 The following site is on the edge of the Borough:

-• Mottey Meadows SAC
+- Aqualate Mere (under Midland Meres and Mosses Phase II Ramsar designation) - 12.36 The following site is on the edge of the Borough: - Mottey Meadows SAC

-12.37 The Habitats Regulations Assessment (also known as Appropriate Assessment) is a European Directive requirement - Local Authorities should consider and assess whether development proposals and policies set out in local planning policy documents Local Development Documents (LDDs) would affect European Sites, with the aim being to ensure that the plan or project, such as a planning application, will not have an adverse effect on the integrity of any European Site, or affect the features for which it was designated.
-(AM106)
+12.37 The Habitats Regulations Assessment (also known as Appropriate Assessment) is a European Directive requirement - Local Authorities should consider and assess whether development proposals and policies set out in Local Development Documents (LDDs) would affect European Sites, with the aim being to ensure that the plan or project, such as a planning application, will not have an adverse effect on the integrity of any European Site, or affect the features for which it was designated.

 Sites of European, National & Local Nature Conservation Importance a.
 There will be no adverse effect on the integrity of any European site, or b.
-If adverse effects are identified, it can be demonstrated that the proposed mitigation measures show that there will be no adverse effect on the integrity of any European site: or c. if it cannot be ascertained that no adverse effect on integrity will result, the proposed development will only be able to proceed where there is no alternative solution and there are imperative reasons of overriding public interest.
-(MM74)
+If adverse effects are identified, it can be demonstrated that the proposed mitigation measures show that there will be no adverse effect on the integrity of any European site.